 8. Mention two strategies evolved to prevent self-pollination in flowers.

 Self-pollination refers to the transfer of pollen grains from the anther of a flower to the stigma of the same flower.
-Continuous self-pollination can reduce the variations in the progeny and cause a reduction in the vigour and vitality.
+Continuous self-pollination can reduce the variations in the progeny and cause a reduction in vigour and vitality.
 Thus, plants have developed certain mechanisms to avoid self-pollination and ensure cross-pollination.
 The two of these mechanisms to prevent self-pollination are as follows:

-1. Self sterility or self-incompatibility - In this mechanism, the pollen grains of a flower do not germinate on the stigma of the same flower.
+1. Self-sterility or self-incompatibility - In this mechanism, the pollen grains of a flower do not germinate on the stigma of the same flower.
 This occurs due to the presence of some self-sterile genes.
 This mechanism is genetic.

 2. Dichogamy- In this method, the timing of maturation of anthers and stigmas of a bisexual flower is different so as to prevent self-pollination.